Comparing Commission: Real Estate Agents vs. Insurance Agents

 With dedication, drive and hard work, our average agents make up to $114,000 by year three!
 That’s nearly a 40 percent increase in your income in three short years.

 Each state has different requirements to become an insurance agent, but most require agents to complete a pre-licensing course and pass a licensing exam.
 License exams and fees typically cost $100 to $200.
-At Farm Bureau, new agents can go through our Reserve Agent Program to test out what it’s like to be an insurance agent before leaving their current job.
+At Farm Bureau, new agents can go through our Agent Development Program to test out what it’s like to be an insurance agent before leaving their current job.
 Agents are able to meet with clients, learn the ins and outs of being an insurance agent and actually start earning commission before committing.

 Job Outlook and the State of the Insurance Industry